Skip to main content

 by Drugs.com

-For treatment of plaque psoriasis and psoriatic arthritis in adults, you’ll receive your first two starter doses of Skyrizi four weeks apart, then you’ll have an injection every 12 weeks thereafter.
+For the treatment of plaque psoriasis and psoriatic arthritis in adults, you’ll receive your first two starter subcutaneous (injected under the skin) doses of Skyrizi 4 weeks apart, then you’ll have an injection every 12 weeks thereafter.
+It is given from a prefilled pen or prefilled syringe.

-• If you are being treated for psoriatic arthritis, your doctor may prescribe Skyrizi to be used alone or in combination with non-biologic disease-modifying antirheumatic drugs (DMARDs), such as methotrexate.
+• If you are being treated for psoriatic arthritis, your may receive Skyrizi alone or in combination with non-biologic disease-modifying antirheumatic drugs (DMARDs), such as methotrexate.

 • Once you start your Skyrizi maintenance injections, you’ll have only 4 doses per year.

-For treatment of Crohn's disease in adults, the dosing schedule is three intravenous (given into a vein) starter doses given 4 weeks apart (at Week 0, 4 and 8), then a subcutaneous (under the skin) injection given at Week 12, followed by an injection every 8 weeks thereafter.
+For treatment of Crohn's disease in adults, the dosing schedule is 3 intravenous (given into a vein) starter doses given 4 weeks apart (at Week 0, 4 and 8), then a subcutaneous (under the skin) injection given at Week 12, followed by a subcutaneous injection every 8 weeks thereafter.

 Before use, you should receive training on how to inject the medicine.
 Be sure to read the instructions for use before you start using Skyrizi and each time you get a refill.
 There may be new information you need to know.
 If you do not have the instructions, ask your pharmacist for a copy.
 Use this medicine exactly as directed by your doctor.